History of Rowdy Tellez in Timeline

 2018: Called up by Blue Jays

-In 2018, Tellez began the season with the Buffalo Bisons.
-On September 4, Tellez was called up by the Blue Jays after the end of Buffalo's season.
+In 2018, Tellez began the season with the Buffalo Bisons and was ranked 29th on MLB's Top 30 Blue Jays prospects list.
+He was called up by the Blue Jays on September 4.

 In 2018, Tellez made his major league debut.
-He then became the only player since 1913 to hit seven doubles in his first seven major league games.
+He is the only player since 1913 to hit seven doubles in his first seven major league games.

-Tellez made the Blue Jays' 2019 Opening Day roster.
-On April 11, he hit a home run with a 115.2 mph exit velocity, the fastest for a Toronto Blue Jays home run in the Statcast era (since 2015), later surpassed by Vladimir Guerrero Jr.
+In 2019, Tellez made the Blue Jays' Opening Day roster.
+On April 11, he hit a home run with a 115.2 mph exit velocity, which was the fastest for a Toronto Blue Jays home run in the Statcast era (since 2015).

-Tellez's strikeout rate decreased 12.7 percentage points from 2019, the greatest decrease among major league hitters.
+Tellez's strikeout rate decreased 12.7 percentage points from 2019, marking the greatest decrease among major league hitters.

 2020: Performance in Shortened Season